-You can prevent extensions from making calls to the Exchange (outside calls).
-This feature is called Discriminatory Barring.
-The system allows you to select one of three Barring Restriction Codes for each extension, known as Restriction 1, Restriction 2 and Access Allowed.
+KINSMAN can prevent extensions from making calls to the Exchange (outside calls).
+This feature is called Disciminatory Barring.
+KINSMAN allows you to select one of three Barring Restriction Codes for each extension, known as Restriction 1, Restriction 2 and Access Allowed.
 Ask your installer exactly what each of these codes is programmed to do.